 Designing the User’s Cockpit

-is now a powerful, automated engine.
+Your📋 Function is now a powerful, automated engine.
 This next step focuses on designing the user experience—the “cockpit” your team will use to interact with the process and the data it generates.
 A well-designed interface makes your solution intuitive and ensures high user adoption.

 Phase 1: Designing for Action — Creating Workviews

-types you will design include:
+Common Workview types you will design include:

 - List View: Perfect for managers and users who need to see dense information, sort, filter, and perform bulk actions on many

-at once. - Kanban View: Ideal for teams managing
+Objectsat once. - Kanban View: Ideal for teams managing

-column to the next. - Calendar & Timeline View: Essential for any process driven by dates.
+Objectsthrough aWorkflow.
+It provides a clear, visual representation of work in progress as cards move from oneStatuscolumn to the next. - Calendar & Timeline View: Essential for any process driven by dates.
 Use these to visualize deadlines, schedule appointments, or plan project timelines.

 Each

-during Function design.
+Workview type is a powerful LEGO piece with many of its own configuration options.
+This guide focuses on why you choose a certain Workview during Function design.
 To learn about every specific setting, see our deep-dive guide on the Workview LEGO Block.Phase 2: Designing for Insight — Building Dashboards and Filters

-are for analyzing it.
+WhileWorkviews are for doing the work, Dashboards are for analyzing it.
 They answer the critical question, “How are we doing?” for managers and stakeholders.

-that pull together key metrics, charts, and reports.
-At the same time, you’ll create Saved Filters
+Within your Function, you can design one or more Dashboards that pull together key metrics, charts, and reports.
+At the same time, you’ll create Saved Filters to help users instantly find the information they need without having to build complex queries themselves.

 - Dashboards: Build analytical screens using various gadgets like Bar Charts, Pie Charts, Counters, and advanced statistical tables.